Ever thought about taking trip to Saudi Arabia?

 Marble Village of Dhee Ayn

-Dhee Ayn or, as it is also known, Aqabat al-Baha, is a 400 year old abandoned village which rises up from an Oases mountain side and is visible for miles around.
+Dhee Ayn or, as it is also known, Aqabat al-Baha, is a 400-year-old abandoned village that rises up from an Oases mountainside and is visible for miles around.

 This is one to unleash your inner Indiana Jones.

 If you think that deserts are just boring masses of sand, then think again.
 Deserts are actually starkly beautiful lands packed with geological wonders.